a-maliarov/amazoncaptcha/README.md

   2. Accuracy increased to 99.1%
   3. Code coverage is 100%
 + **Version 0.3.0**:
+  1. Program can now solve images where letters are intercepted.
-  1. Third crash test through 140k+ captchas.
+  2. Third crash test through 140k+ captchas.
-  2. Accuracy increased to 99.998%
+  3. Accuracy increased to 99.998%